How to Fix Your Nest Thermostat When it Won’t Respond

-- the thermostat being offline in the Nest application and disconnected from the Wi-Fi
+- The thermostat not working in the Nest application and disconnected from the Wi-Fi

-- the thermostat tells you the battery is low and it needs to shut down
+- The thermostat alerts you that the battery is low and it needs to shut itself down

-- the thermostat’s animated features are slower than usual
+- The thermostat’s animated features are slower than usual

-- the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”
+- The thermostat shows a notification that says, “Please remove the thermostat from its base, then reattach it;”

-- the thermostat’s display is dark and unresponsive (you may also have a blinking red or green light above the display)
+- The thermostat’s display is dark and unresponsive (you may also see a blinking red or green light above the display)

-- the thermostat can’t control the corresponding heating and cooling unit(s)
+- The thermostat can’t control the corresponding heating and cooling system(s)

 If your Nest Thermostat is turned on but you can’t control it or it’s performing slow, try manually restarting it beginning with turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.